 After attending this course you can use your extended teaching skills and help support vital instructor development at your club.

-To become a qualified Advanced Instructor you need to attend the Advanced Instructor course and then pass the national Advanced Instructor Exam, which has three parts: a theory assessment, a classroom-based assessment and a practical assessment.
+To become a qualified Advanced Instructor you need to attend the Advanced Instructor course and then pass the national Advanced Instructor Exam, which has two parts: a theory assessment and a practical assessment.

 Book your places online now:

 - Book Advanced Instructor Theory Exam

 Not a BSAC member?
 You can do this course by joining BSAC directly or joining via a local club.
 Find a club.

 Students will be given a pack of supporting learning materials that includes a student guide to record your experiences and personal development plan.
 You will need dive kit suitable for use in open water.
 You will also need writing materials and a slate.

 Having consolidated your advanced instructing skills by practising at your club after your Advanced Instructor Course, you can become a qualified Advanced Instructor by passing the Advanced Instructor Exam.

 - The Advanced Instructor Exam involves two days’ of planning and managing diving and making maximum use of the instructional opportunities.
 There is a theory knowledge paper, which can be taken in advance or during the exam event.’